15 February 2021 | UK NEWS

 He also stated that Alasdair Henderson, the EHRC Commissioner who oversaw the report into the Labour Party, had ‘liked’ tweets from “people like Roger Scruton, for example – an out-and-out fascist – who edited the Salisbury Review”, adding that “in essence, those who drew up the report reached their conclusions and then looked around for the evidence”.

-Mr Greenstein went on to say that “Starmer’s campaign to silence free speech has originated in the Labour Party”, adding that it would not exclude anyone who was not “a racist or a fascist, for example”.
+Mr Greenstein went on to say that “Starmer’s campaign to silence free speech has originated in the Labour Party”, adding that the fledgling group would not exclude anyone who was not “a racist or a fascist, for example”.

 After calling for “ending the Prevent programme, which demonises supporters of the Palestinians and Muslims in particular”, he also appealed for “opposing the interference of the state in the running of political parties, such as the EHRC report on Labour’s ‘so-called anti-Semitism'”.